philipwindeyer/dotfiles/macos/README.md

 ## Install PWAs (via Safari "Add to Dock" button)

 _TODO: Automate adding PWAs from Safari_
+_TODO: Exclude this README from work fork then update this list accordingly (i.e. no Meet or Gemini)_

 - Gmail
 - Google Calendar